Timeline of sovereigntism in Puerto Rico (2000s–2010s): Soberanistas vs. García Padilla, 2012 referendum

 A week later, Luis Vega Ramos, Luis Raúl Torres, Carlos Bianchi, Carlos Vargas Ferrer, Luisa Gándara and Charlie Hernández presented a speech before the Senate Energy and Natural Resources Committee supporting a Constituent Assembly.
 In July 2013, ALAS entered a period of restructuration following the death of Luis Delgado.
 On July 1, 2013, conservative Eduardo Ferrer relinquished his position of Representative at-large for the PPD, formally opening a vacancy at the PR House for the PPD.
 The party announced that the position would be filled with the vote of the General Council's delegates during a special election.
 Only five candidates made the cut to be on the final ballot, Claribel Martínez Marmolejos, Yasmín Mejías, Carlos Rechani, Darlene Reyes and Manuel Natal Albelo.
 Of them only Natal was openly soberanista and his bid was considered difficult, since it placed him in direct conflict with the conservative leadership.
-The special election took an ideological emphasis after García Padilla dismissed the free association movement, by saying that they "are not a wing, but rather a few feathers", also iIllustrating his opposition to the faction by publicly supporting the seemingly neutral Martínez.
+The special election took an ideological emphasis after García Padilla dismissed the free association movement, by saying that they "are not a wing, but rather a few feathers", also illustrating his opposition to the faction by publicly supporting the seemingly neutral Martínez.
 The conflict was further exacerbated by the fact that García Padilla could not define what constituted the specifics for an "enhanced" territorial Commonwealth in a public hearing before the US Senate Energy and Natural Resources Committee.
 13 soberanistas presented their own exposition, separate from the stance of the governor.
 During these hearings, the committee's president Ron Wyden expressed his belief that an "enhanced" territorial Commonwealth was unconstitutional, and its vice-president Lisa Murkowski noted that she only supported "valid options".